drupol/not-a-number.io/content/page/about.md

 system.
 NixOS is a unique, Linux-based operating system built on top of the Nix package manager, which offers several advantages, such as customizable configurations and a strong focus on reproducibility.
 By contributing to the NixOS community, I strive to enhance the system's capabilities and help make it an even more powerful and flexible solution for developers and users alike.
+Recently, I've been promoted [NixOS committer][nixpkgs committer].
+The [NixOS repository][NixOS repository] being one of the most active repository on Github, it's a great honor for me to be part of it.

 If you are interested in following my work or staying up-to-date with my latest projects and contributions, I invite you to check out my profiles on [Packagist], [Drupol's Github], [Loophp's Github] and [code.europa.eu].
 These platforms